PNeizhmak/me/index.md

 - To foster all types of reports
 - To talk with different interfaces (diversity)
-- To challenge and sharp existing tools and procesess And trying to be the better version of yourself
+- To challenge and sharp existing tools and procesess